 The goal of Amendment 5 to the N.C.
 Eastern Oyster FMP is to manage the oyster resource in such a way as to enhance oyster populations that provide long-term harvest and continue to offer protection and ecological benefits to North Carolina's estuaries.
 The following objectives will be used to achieve this goal: use the best available biological, environmental, habitat, fishery, social, and economic data to effectively monitor and manage the oyster fishery and its environmental role, support and implement the restoration and protection of oyster populations as both a fishery resource and an important estuarine habitat through the actions of the Cultch Planting and Oyster Sanctuary programs, coordinate with DEQ and stakeholders to implement actions that protect habitat and environmental quality consistent with the Coastal Habitat Protection Plan (CHPP) recommendations, manage oyster harvesting gear use to minimize damage to habitat, and promote stewardship of the resource through public outreach to increase public awareness regarding the ecological value of oysters and encourage stakeholder involvement in fishery management and habitat enhancement activities.
-Specific management measures adopted by the N.C.
-Marine Fisheries Commission (NCMFC) at its May 2025 business meeting are as follows:
+To meet the goal and objectives of Amendment 5, the N.C.
+Marine Fisheries Commission (NCMFC) selected their preferred management options at their March 2025 business meeting as follows: